-Recipe's current portfolio of 23 distinctive yet highly complementary restaurant brands (which excludes the Casey's brand that the Company is currently in the process of winding down) offers a variety of unique menus and dining experiences to customers in both the full-service restaurant and limited-service restaurant segments.
+Recipe's current portfolio of 25 distinctive yet highly complementary restaurant brands (which excludes the Casey's brand that the Company is in the process of winding down) offers a variety of unique menus and dining experiences to customers, including dine-in, take-out and delivery, in both the full-service restaurant and limited-service restaurant segments.
 The Company's brands target a broad spectrum of customers across various demographics, dayparts and price points.
 The diversity of restaurant concepts and their appeal to different target markets enables Recipe to operate multiple brands in the same geographic area without directly competing against each other.
 This also provides Recipe with the flexibility to adapt to rapidly evolving customer tastes across Canada.
-Recipe's multiple brands platform allows it to consider converting existing locations from one brand to another and to do so at a lower cost than constructing a new restaurant.
+Recipe also has significant geographic diversification with locations across Canada, with a focus on suburban, small market and rural areas and only a relatively small presence in larger urban areas.
+This diversification and limited exposure to urban locations has benefited the Company during the COVID-19 pandemic.
+Finally, Recipe's multiple brands platform allows it to consider converting existing locations from one brand to another and to do so at a lower cost than constructing a new restaurant.